makidoll/rembg-node/README.md

 It uses [sharp](https://github.com/lovell/sharp) for input and output so you can easily integrate it

-The masking algorithm isn't fully complete yet, but the results are pretty awesome already!
+The masking algorithm isn't fully complete yet, but the results are pretty good already!

 ## Example